 - Two randomized controlled trials in patients with CKD and/or diabetic nephropathy demonstrated xanthine oxidase inhibition can decrease uric acid concentration and significantly improved kidney function (14, 15).

-Given the wealth of data on currently approved XOIs and novel mechanism of action, the introduction of these agents for the treatment and prevention of hypertension, diabetes and diabetic nephropathy represents a highly de-risked opportunity for developing new medical therapies in areas of large unmet medical need.
+The introduction of these agents for the treatment and prevention of hypertension, diabetes and diabetic nephropathy represents the potential for developing new medical therapies in areas of unmet medical need.

 For more information please contact XORTX Therapeutics Inc.